elahe-dastan/data-scientist-interview/README.md

    the height of girls and boys in your college separately, what is the distribution?
 More normal.
 Now I tell you to measure their salary, what is the distribution?
 Normal.
 What is the difference between these two distribution? the salary distribution has a heavier tail than the height distribution.

+## ROC
+This part is not a question asked in any of the interviews, but I had to write it here cause it made me thick of my whole life decisions.
+This is the story happened to me which may happen to you too.
+Once I had to solve a coding challenge, it was an imbalanced dataset, and I had to train a classifier.
+As you can guess precision is not a good metric in this problem, cause even always predicting false gives you a high prediction.
+Then I found out that recall is as important as precision, and the first thing popped to my mind was F1-score but then in my searches I heard about another metric called ROC_AUC which was claimed to work well for an imbalanced dataset.
+That's wrong, in ROC_AUC we are calculating the area under the receiver operating characteristic curve.
+In this curve the y-axis is the sensitivity or true positive rate:<br/>
+True Positive Rate = True Positives / (True Positives + False Negatives)<br/>
+It measures the proportion of the positive data that we classify correctly.
+The x-axis is the false positive rate:<br/>
+False Positive Rate = False Positives / (False Positives + True Negatives)<br/>
+it measures the proportion of the negative data that we classify as positive, so if your dataset is highly imbalanced, and most of the data is labeled negative then the number of True Negative samples can affect the whole curve, if the model classifies all samples as negative then the number of True Negative will be so large and False Positive Rate will be so small, and it assumes the model is so good so this metric is not good at all for imbalanced dataset classification.
+To solve it, we should use precision instead of false positive rate:<br/>
+Precision = True Positives / (True Positives + False Positives)<br/>
+it measures the proportion of the data the model classifies as positive is really positive, and the areas under this curve can be used as a good metric.